Dr. Patient

 Dr. Patient is a 2009 Indian Malayalam-language film written and directed by Viswananathan, starring Jayasurya, Mukesh and Radha Varma.

 Plot

-The movie is set against a mental hospital where Dr. Ruben Isaac comes to work as a doctor.
-He uses humanitarian considerations to treat his patients, whom he calls as his "clients".
+The movie is set in a mental hospital where Dr. Ruben Isaac comes to work as a doctor.
+He uses humanitarian principles to treat his patients, whom he calls his "clients".

 Rakhi Devadas with a hospital management degree from U.S. is the managing director of this hospital.
 Her strict ways in dealing with patients often creates clashes with the new doctor.
-Ruben Isaac, meanwhile shows love and care and offers more freedom to the inmates which the M.D. does not like.
-The movie takes a turn with the arrival of another person, claiming that he is the original doctor.
+Dr. Isaac, meanwhile shows love and care and offers more freedom to the inmates which the M.D. does not like.
+The movie takes a turn with the arrival of another person, who claims to be the original doctor posted to the hospital.